vatesfr/xen-orchestra/docs/through_purchase_department.md

 ![](./assets/purchase-for-another.png)

 3. Once the payment is completed, you will have to bind the plan with the end-user account.
-If the end-user don't have an account yet, the system will create one and send an e-mail to your end user.
+If the end-user doesn't have an account yet, the system will create one and send an e-mail to your end user.

 ![](./assets/bind-process.png)

-That's it, you have now complete the purchase.
+That's it, you have now completed the purchase.

 :warning: Once you have bind the plan to your end user account, you cannot change it.
 Double check the spelling of the e-mail before binding the account.